CyprianKoruba/CyprianKoruba/README.md

-println("Hi, I'm Cyprian Koruba I'm interested in Kotlin programming and also bike riding You can reach me on cypriankoruba@gmail.com")
+println("Hi, I'm Cyprian Koruba I'm interested in Kotlin programming language and also riding a bike You can reach me on cypriankoruba@gmail.com")